wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.1.
 Extended DNS Error Code 1 - DNSSEC Bogus

    The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.
-The R flag should be set.
+The R flag should not be set.

 4.2.
 Extended DNS Error Code 2 - DNSSEC Indeterminate

    The resolver attempted to perform DNSSEC validation, but validation ended in the Indeterminate state.

    Usually attached to SERVFAIL messages.
-The R flag should be set.
+The R flag should not be set.

 4.3.
 Extended DNS Error Code 3 - Lame